NEUBIAS/training-resources/TEACHING_TIPS.md

 It works well to let students do the module assessments or some of the activities on their own in very small groups (of two persons).
 In an online context this can be done as break-out rooms.
 A possible teaching instruction is that only one of the two students is allowed to touch the computer.
 This promotes interactivity and discussions.

+Some module activities contain further text indications, where students can try out new features that have not been included in the solution.

 ## Group work on students images
 This way of group work is fun and works well in a in person context for a several day course (2-3 days).
 For example: